gadmm/RFCs/rfcs/interop.md

 While this one is correct, this is a limitation of setrlimit which only offers to limit virtual memory, and not the resident set.
 The multicore concurrent collector, with the 4GB reserved space for minor heaps, already considered to give up on it.
+Since Linux 4.7, allocation done with mmap are counted for the RLIMIT_DATA resource limit (see `malloc(3)`).
 In addition, more advanced memory limits are provided by cgroups, and according to documentation they would work correctly.

 ### One cannot use `mlock` to avoid swapping